faisal-porag/basic_mqtt_example_with_golang/README.md

 Here are some key features of the `MQTT` protocol:

+- `Efficiency:`
+MQTT is designed to be lightweight and efficient.
+It minimizes the overhead of the communication protocol, making it suitable for low-bandwidth or high-latency networks.

+- `Low Bandwidth and Low Power:`
+MQTT's design makes it suitable for IoT (Internet of Things) devices that might have limited resources, battery power, or bandwidth.

 - `Publish/Subscribe Model:`
 MQTT follows a `publish/subscribe` messaging pattern.
 Clients can publish messages to specific topics, and other clients can subscribe to those topics to receive the messages.